JakeD63/Birthday-Problem/README.md

 Provides functions for reading birthdays in and converting them from a date to a day of the year (1-366)

 ### Simulations.py
-Contains functions for simulating the birthday problem with our data with n selections Also contains a function to compare two samples n number of times
+Contains functions for simulating the birthday problem with our data with n selections.
+Also contains a function to compare many samples n number of times

 ## Dependencies
 You will need to install numpy in order for some of these functions to work.
 This can be done with